AdamDadeH/adamdadeh.github.io/_posts/2016-02-21-statespace.md

 # State Space Modeling

-As with most topics in data science, State Space Modeling is a general concept used to construct more complex statistical models.The concept of State Space modeling is the following: We are given a set of observations (samples) $x_t$.
+As with most topics in Machine Learning, State Space Modeling is a general concept used to construct more complex models.The concept of State Space modeling is the following: We are given a set of observations (samples) $x_t$.
 In lieu of defining a statistical model directly on the observations - we view them as noisy (errorful, partial) observations of some underlying state $\mu_t$ by defining a probability model that relates observations to states.
 We then specify a model on the states $\mu_t$.

 As this is a natural concept it shows up in various fields in different guises, using different terminology, and different algorithms.
-In this chapter we will explore state space modelling using examples and along the way make connections between it's varied uses.
+In this post we will explore state space modelling using examples and along the way make connections between it's varied uses.

-Terminology: Kalman Filter, Hidden Markov Models, Control Theory Example Example Uses : Hodrick Prescott filter

 ## Ingredients